Ethiopia - How to visit Danakil Depression

 No shower, no toilet, no comfort but sleeping under a starry sky

 Even after 22pm, it is still extremely hot and dry.
-It is extremely windy and falling asleep without earplugs was not possible for me, as the wind was too loud.
+It is extremely windy and falling asleep without earplugs was not possible, as the wind was so loud.

 The camp is made of wooden beds, they only provide a mattress and a pillow can be rented for some coins.